4GeeksAcademy/html-tutorial-exercises-course/exercises/07-anchor-same-page/README.md

 ```html
 <a href="#element_id"></a>
 ```

+## 📝 Instructions:

+1. Create 2 anchors, one that scrolls the user to the end of the website and another one that sends the user to the beginning of the website.

 ## 💡 Hint

-- Create 2 anchors, one that scrolls the user to the end of the website and another one that sends the user to the beginning of the website.

 - The only way so use anchors like this, is with the "ID" of the elements, there is no other way.